Courses

 Continuation of Part I including presentations for theatre and video space creation of video suitable for use as an audition piece.

-A study of major works in British literature from the Old English period to the late eighteenth century, with emphasis on literary forms, genres, and themes, as well as key linguistic, cultural, and historical contexts.
-Required of all English majors.
-Prerequisites: CM-102, CM-115, CM-116, OR CM-120; Course Type(s): Core curriculum course.
+A study of major works in British literature from the Old English period through the eighteenth century, with emphasis on literary forms, genres, and themes, as well as key linguistic, cultural, and historical contexts.
+Prerequisites: CM-102 Course Type(s): Core curriculum course.

-A study of major works of British literature from the Romantic Era to the present, focusing on thematic concerns and aesthetic innovations within British literary production in relation to the socio-historic development of the cultures of Great Britain and its Commonwealth.
-Required of all English majors.
-Prerequisites: CM-102, CM-115, CM-116, OR CM-120; Course Type(s): Core curriculum course.
+A study of major works of British literature from the Romantic and Victorian Eras to the present, focusing on thematic concerns and aesthetic innovations within British literary production in relation to the socio-historic development of the cultures of Great Britain and its Commonwealth.
+Prerequisites: CM-102 Course Type(s): Core curriculum course.

 EL-205.
 Survey of World Literature.
 3.00 Credits.